INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

- For the purposes of this guide, biohacking refers to the use of implanted technologies such as NFC/RFID microchips, sensory magnets, LEDs, and similar enhancements.
+ Biohacking refers to the use of implanted technologies such as NFC/RFID microchips, sensory magnets, LEDs, and similar enhancements.

 - **AUGMENTING**: To enhance or amplify something by adding to it, or in this context, to modify or improve the human body.

 - **BIOHACKING**: The unconventional or subversive application of technology to enhance or alter the human body's structure or capabilities.
 A portmanteau of BIO and HACKING.

-- **GRINDING**: A subset of biohacking that focuses on more radical and customized implants, augmentations, and modifications.
+- **GRINDING**: A subset of biohacking that focuses on more radical and customized implants, augmentations, and body modifications.

 </details>